samson84/magical-unique-number/design.md

   - 201: Created
   - 409: if the round has already finished
   - 409: if the user already voted
-  - 404: If the round does not exists
+  - 404: if the round does not exists
 - `HTTP GET /rounds/<id>`: get the one round document
-  - returns: a round document
+  - [x] returns: a round document
-  - 200: OK
+  - [x] 200: OK
-  - 404: If the round does not exists
+  - [x] 404: If the round does not exists
 - `HTTP GET /rounds/<id>/stat`: get a stat document
   - returns: a stat document
   - 200: OK